GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-sso/05-login-to-openshift.md

-# Login to OpenShift Container Platform

-**Red Hat OpenShift Container Platform** is the preferred runtime for **Red Hat OpenShift Application Runtimes** like **Spring Boot**, **Vert.x**, etc. The OpenShift Container Platform is based on **Kubernetes** which is a Container Orchestrator that has grown in popularity and adoption over the last couple years. **OpenShift** is currently the only container platform based on Kuberenetes that offers multitenancy.
-This means that developers can have their own personal, isolated projects to test and verify applications before committing to a shared code repository.

-OpenShift also ships with a feature rich web console as well as command line tools to provide users with a friendly interface to work with applications deployed to the platform.

 **1. Login to the OpenShift Container Platform**

 To login, we will use the `oc` command and then specify a username and password like this: